 There is no general income tax in Hong Kong (SAR).
 For income to be subject to tax, it must fall within one of the specific heads of taxation.

-Every taxpayer is required to notify the Commissioner of Inland Revenue that he/she is chargeable to tax no later than four months after the end of the year of assessment in which he/she is chargeable.
+Every taxpayer is required to notify the Commissioner of Inland Revenue that they are chargeable to tax no later than 4 months after the end of the year of assessment in which they are chargeable.
 Notification is not required where a taxpayer has already been issued an Individual Tax Return for the relevant year of assessment.

 When are tax returns due?
 That is, what is the tax return due date?

-Generally within one month of the date of issue by the Inland Revenue Department.
+Generally within 1 month of the date of issue by the Inland Revenue Department.